 (10) In alignment with Disposal Standard 10/13, the destruction of records must be authorised and documented with the exception of records classified as normal administrative practice (NAP), which can be destroyed without requiring authorisation.
+This standard is to be used in conjunction with the Destruction of Information Procedure.

-(11) This standard identifies and provides authorisation for the destruction of records not covered by NAP.
-For any other records not covered by NAP or this RDA, please contact the Information Management Team.
+(11) This standard identifies and provides authorisation for the destruction of records not covered by Normal Administrative Practice (NAP).
+For any other records not covered by NAP or this Retention and Disposal Authority (RDA), please contact the Data and Analytics team.